 All strategies show improvement in air, water and waste compared to the current resource portfolio, with Strategy C the most favorable.
 All strategies show increased land use compared to the current resource portfolio driven by various levels of solar expansion.
 Strategies that promote solar tend to have favorable environmental profiles, except for increased land use.
-While overall land use is higher for solar facilities on a per MW basis, the impacts to the land are generally low level and have the potential to be readily returned to the previous condition or use.

-Strategy C has the lowest environmental impact with respect to air, water and waste.
+Strategy C has the lowest environmental impact with respect to air, water and waste, partly due to the largest amount of coal retirements across scenarios.
 Strategy A has the highest environmental impact overall but low land use.
 The other strategies generally fall somewhere in between, except for land use where Strategy B has the lowest acreage.